Energy Sciences Network: Overview

-The Energy Sciences Network (ESnet) is the Office of Science's network user facility, delivering data transport capabilities optimized for the requirements of large-scale science.
-In essence, ESnet is the circulatory system that enables the DOE science mission.
-ESnet is stewarded by the Scientific Computing Research Program, and managed and operated by the Scientific Networking Division at Lawrence Berkeley National Laboratory.
+The Energy Sciences Network (ESnet) is the Office of Science's network user facility, delivering data transport capabilities for the requirements of large-scale science.
+Formed in 1986, combining the operations of earlier DOE networking projects known as HEPnet (for high-energy physics) and MFEnet (for magnetic fusion energy research), ESnet is stewarded by the Scientific Computing Research Program, managed and operated by the Scientific Networking Division at Lawrence Berkeley National Laboratory and is used to enable the DOE science mission.

-ESnet interconnects the DOE's national laboratory system, dozens of other DOE sites, research and commercial networks around the world, enabling scientists at DOE laboratories and academic institutions across the country to transfer data streams and access remote research resources in real-time.
-ESnet exists to provide the specialized networking infrastructure and services required by the national laboratories, large science collaborations, and the DOE research community.
-ESnet provides the high-bandwidth connections that enable the nation's scientists to collaborate on some of the world's scientific challenges including energy, bioscience, materials, and the origins of the universe.
+ESnet interconnects the DOE's national laboratory system, dozens of other DOE sites, research and commercial networks around the world, enabling scientists at DOE laboratories and academic institutions across the country to transfer data streams and access remote research resources in real time.

-ESnet was formed in 1986, combining the operations of earlier DOE networking projects known as HEPnet (for high-energy physics) and MFEnet (for magnetic fusion energy research).
-While growing within the terrestrial US over the years, in December 2014, ESnet deployed three 100 Gbit/s links and one 40 Gbit/s connection between the United States and Europe to enhance collaborative research.
+ESnet provides the networking infrastructure and services required by the national laboratories, large science collaborations, and the DOE research community.
+ESnet services aim to provide bandwidth connections to enable scientists to collaborate across a range of research areas across the USA and, since December 2014, Europe with a view to enhancing collaboration.

-From 1990 to 2019, ESnet's average traffic has grown by a factor of 10 every 47 months.
+According to ESnet's own figures, during the period 1990 to 2019, average traffic volumes have grown by a factor of 10 every 47 months.

-By 2005, the core network used packet over SONET links at 10 Gbit/s.
-In 2009, ESnet received $62 million in American Research and Recovery Act (ARRA) funding from the Department of Energy Office (DOE)of Science to invest in its next-generation infrastructure to provide the necessary support for research discovery in this new era of data-intensive science.
-After three years of planning and deployment, ESnet5 – ESnet's fifth generation network – launched in November 2012.
-The new network provided an immediate increase in bandwidth to DOE research sites at the same cost as providing 10G connections – with the ability to now scale to 44 times the current capacity.
+In 2009, ESnet received $62 million in American Research and Recovery Act (ARRA) funding from the DOE Office of Science to invest in its infrastructure to provide the necessary support for research discovery in this new era of data-intensive science.

+ESnet5– ESnet's fifth-generation network – launched in November 2012, providing increased bandwidth to DOE research sites.
 ESnet is currently working on its next-generation upgrade named ESnet6.